THIS PDF DOES NOT INCLUDE PRINTABLE INSTRUCTIONS.

 Prepare the Fabric:

-The fabric should be washed in hot water and dried on high to pre-shrink before washing.
+The fabric should be washed in hot water and dried on high to pre-shrink before sewing.
 I also like to iron the fabric flat with plenty of steam (and sometimes, a starch spray).
+For one scrub cap, you will need 1/3-3/8 yard (depending on size to be made).

 Download the Pattern and Print: